pystiche/papers/docs/source/api/pystiche_papers.ulyanov_et_al_2016.rst

 Unfortunately, the parameters in the reference implementation differ from the parameters described in the paper.
 If ``impl_params is True``, the parameters from the reference implementation are used instead of the parameters from the paper.
-The following functions are affected by the parameter ``impl_params``:
+The following parts are affected:

   - :func:`~pystiche_papers.ulyanov_et_al_2016.training`,
   - :func:`~pystiche_papers.ulyanov_et_al_2016.stylization`,